ProspektsMarch22/get_next_line/README.md

 FD * (BUFFER_SIZE + 1) = Memory Allocated
 ```

 If we are to deal with a threshold to memory allocation, that imposes a particular relationship between our variables `FD` and `BUFFER_SIZE`.
-So, the problem can be solved rearranging the equation:
+To investigate the nature of this relationship, we can, for example, solve the equation for `FD`:

 ```
 FD = (Memory Allocated) / (BUFFER_SIZE + 1)
 ```

-What is important to get out from this is that `FD` has now an _inverse proportinality relationship_ with `BUFFER_SIZE` - if we were to grow `BUFFER_SIZE`, we'd have to shrink `FD`.
+What is important to get out from this is that `FD` has now an _inverse proportinality relationship_ with `BUFFER_SIZE` - when `BUFFER_SIZE` gets bigger, FD gets smaller, assuming that the Memory Allocated stays the same.

-Since I don't know exactly the limit to which is possible to allocate memory safely, I've made the MACRO `FD_MAX` to follow a conditional logic: _if the program is dealing with at least 1MB per chunk, we will deal only with a value as close as possible to the FD limit within C language constraints._
+Since I don't know exactly the limit to which is possible to allocate memory safely, I've made the MACRO `FD_MAX` to follow a conditional logic:

+> if the program is dealing with at least 1MB per chunk, we will deal only with a value as close as possible to the FD limit within C language constraints.
+>

-This limit is discussed in the article I've wrote, so go check it out!
+This FD limit is discussed in the article I've wrote, so go check it out!

 ## Resources